dylwedma11748/JTegraNX/README.md

 My builds of JTegraNX will not run on Java 11 or higher due to JavaFX not being included.
 Anyone who wishes to use JTegraNX on Java 11 or higher will need to build it from the source code.

-JTegraNX is currently only supported on Windows and Linux, but I plan to add support for macOS.
+JTegraNX is supported on Windows, Linux, and Mac OS X.

 ## Preview
 ![Png](preview.png)